cmwen/private-chat-hub-v3/docs/PRODUCT_ROADMAP.md

 ## Phase 2: Universal Provider Support

 **Goal:** Expand from self-hosted/local to cloud APIs.
 Users can access OpenAI, Anthropic, and Google models alongside their existing providers.
-This is the strategic differentiator — no other mobile app covers local + self-hosted + cloud.
+This is the strategic differentiator — few cross-device apps cover local + self-hosted + cloud in one workspace model.

 ### Key Features